ecollazosbravo/ecollazosbravo/README.md

 ## Hi there 👋

-I'm [Emmanuel Collazos], a passionate software developer with interests in various areas such as game development, interaction projects, and more.
+I'm Emmanuel Collazos, a passionate software developer with interests in various areas such as game development, interaction projects, and more.
 Here you'll find a collection of my work and contributions.

 ## About My GitHub